sergeybezlepkin/vpn-wireguard-webui/eng/README.md

 ## (Optional) Edit variables in the compose.yml file

 - In the `LANG=ru` environment variable you can change the interface language.
 Available options: en, ua, ru, tr, no, pl, fr, de, ca, es, ko, vi, nl, is, pt, chs, cht, it, th, hi, ja, si.
-- In the `PORT=48999` environment variable, you can specify a convenient port.
+- In the `PORT=48999` and `WG_PORT` environment variable, you can specify a convenient port.
 For example, select a free port from the ranges 48658-48999 or 49001-49150.
 - In the `WG_DEFAULT_ADDRESS=10.45.0.x` environment variable, you can change the second octet of the address to 8 or 6.
 For example, you would get 10.8.0.x or 10.6.0.x.
 - After making the necessary changes, save the compose.yml file.